 When you need an easy side dish, try this recipe for No Drain Instant Pot Mashed Potatoes.
 This is a one-pot recipe that is perfect for holidays or just a casual dinner.
-This healthier version of a classic recipe has dairy-free and vegan options.
+You don’t need to drain the hot water after the potatoes are done cooking which makes this recipe even easier to prepare.
+This recipe is made using almond milk instead of cream or regular milk.

 • This is a one-pot healthy side dish that requires hardly any effort.
 The potatoes cook completely in the Instant Pot, so mashing the potatoes is super easy.